Chrome City Downs

 "Look.
 We're of a mind.
 That's why I'm here at all.
 I respect what you guys do.
 I'm in for one cycle or adios.
 Call who you need to call."

 "I can't believe you'd risk it.
-There's no way I can let you go.
 Your visit is in the system now.
-If I let you walk we could lose our license."
+I let you walk, we lose our license."
 She paled.
 "They could deny my diploma."